iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov Original Conception of Momentum Method.md

 - An estimating function and estimating sequence.
   - Def 2.2.1
   - Lemma 2.2.1
-- It requires a way of updating the nesterov sequence/functions consistently to work.
+- It requires a way of updating the Nesterov sequence/functions consistently to work.
 For example in
     - Lemma 2.2.2
     - A lower bounding function $\phi(x | y^{(k)})$, at the extrapolated point $y^{(k)}$.
     - A way of updating the estimating sequence/function.
 - It may require a descent lemma, for example, it showed up at our derivation at the very end to inductively looking for $x^{(k)}$ such that $\phi_k^* \ge f(x^{(k)})$ for the generated sequence of iterates.

+However, this only seems to work with the assumption of convexity of the objective function.